 After DiDi announced to take actions to prevent the spread of the virus, a Weibo post about DiDi’s handling of the crisis went viral.
 Many Chinese netizens praised DiDi’s efforts to act as a socially conscious company.
 As of early March, since the virus has been under control in mainland China, resident trips in major cities has increased by more than 30%.

 McDonald’s coronavirus crisis management in China: Safeguarded meals

-“China is a critical market for us, and we’re very concerned about the situation over there” CEO of McDonald’s said last week.
-Adding its name to the list of global companies bracing themselves for the impact of the coronavirus outbreak, the American fast-food chain decided to shut about 300 restaurants localized in areas where the spread of the epidemic is significant.
+“China is a critical market for us, and we’re very concerned about the situation over there” CEO of McDonald’s said late January.
+Adding its name to the list of global companies bracing themselves for the impact of the coronavirus outbreak, the American fast-food chain decided to shut about 300 restaurants localized in areas where the spread of the epidemic was significant.
 With 3,000 restaurants still in operation across China, what measures have been taken to ensure the safety of both employees and customers?

 A special Coronavirus crisis management team to deal with the outbreak

-McDonalds was checking the temperature of customers as early as January 2020..
-While the coronavirus crisis was in its infancy, it the company was already well prepared to protect the health of its employees and customers.
-A self-service hand sanitizer near the cashier, and employee equipt masks and gloves, demonstrate that McDonalds is taking the Coronavirus very seriously
+McDonalds was checking the temperature of customers as early as January 2020.
+While the coronavirus crisis was in its infancy, the company was already well prepared to protect the health of its employees and customers.
+Thus, strict in-store prevention measures were taken such as equipping stores with hand sanitizer for customers and disinfecting frequently touched surfaces

 According to its CEO, the American company decided to set up a special crisis unit to deal with the outbreak.
 Handling Coronavirus crisis management, the unit’s work has been witnessed through a specific communication strategy with a campaign called ‘放心送’, meaning ‘worry free deliveries’.
 Indeed, Chinese consumer behavior during the outbreak involves ordering delivery rather than going outside for lunch.